-At the end of last month, the average of the four exceeded the credit bubble peak preceding the last recession.
+At the end of last month, the average of the four is 73% — off its interim peak of 78% in February of 2015.

 Here is the same chart, this time with the geometric mean and deviations.
-The latest value of 84% is now above the two standard deviation value of 83%.
+The latest value of 82% is off its interim high of 87% in February of 2015.